 Yoga is a fabulous form of mind-body exercise.
-It’s existed for eons because it works, and there’s a style to suit everyone’s fitness level.
+It’s existed for ages because it works, and there’s a style to suit everyone’s fitness level.
 However, you can hurt yourself doing any physical activity, even gentle ones.

 Here are five tips to prevent injury during your yoga practice.

 1. Rotate Your Wrists

-For example, downward-facing dog and side plank poses can put considerable pressure on your wrists.
+For example, downward-facing dog and side plank poses can put considerable pressure on the wrists.
 The best way to protect this joint is to warm up the way you would when doing any other form of exercise.
 Dynamic stretching delivers blood and synovial fluid to joints, keeping them safe.

 2. Do a Few Squats